 Janka Hardness: 3692

-Brazilian Ebony is at the top of the Janka scale, surpassing even Brazilian Walnut.
+Brazilian Ebony (or Gombera) is at the top of the Janka scale, surpassing even Brazilian Walnut in hardness.

 Grades of Brazilian Ebony Flooring:

-Clear grade Brazilian Ebony flooring is color-sorted for a rich consistent deep reddish brown color.
-Brazilian Ebony is a dark-colored wood and is most popular in the Clear grade.
-Gombera gets its nickname ("Brazilian Ebony") from its resemblance in color to African Ebony, to which it is not related.
+Clear grade Gombera flooring is color-sorted for a rich consistent deep reddish brown color.
+This dark-colored wood is most popular in the Clear grade.
+Gombera gets its nickname (“Brazilian Ebony”) from its resemblance in color to African Ebony, to which it is not related.
 Only the heartwood of the tree is used in the Clear grade.
 Brazilian Ebony is browner in color than Brazilian Walnut and Brazilian Teak.
 Rustic Eco grade is usually the only other grade available.
 With Rustic grade Brazilian Ebony flooring, color ranges dramatically from deep brown and black to tans, whites, and greens.

 Brazilian Ebony Flooring Dimension Specifications: